 The RMD Workaround

-Required minimum distributions (RMDs) weren't required in 2020 (again, because of the coronavirus).
-However, retirees taking RMDs from their traditional IRAs in 2021 and beyond may have an extra option for meeting the pay-as-you-go demand.
+Required minimum distributions (RMDs) weren't required in 2020 — but they're back again for 2021 and beyond.
+Fortunately, though, retirees taking RMDs from their traditional IRAs may have an extra option for meeting the pay-as-you-go demand.

 Give Money to Charity